Maayanshani25/valkey-glide-wiki/Node:-Add-support-to-encoded-values.md

 Changes which should happen for all commands which returns string:

-1. Change which should happen for all commands which get string:
+1. Change which should happen for all commands which get string, both for the client commands and the transaction commands :
 ```ts
 public getdel(
         key: GlideString,
         decoder?: Decoder,
     )
 ```
-2. Add optional decoder to the signature command:
+2. Add optional decoder to the signature command (not in transaction commands, see notes below):
 ```ts
 public getdel(
         key: GlideString,